blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. If your account has access to multiple subscriptions, verify that you are in the correct subscription.
 If not, you can use **Select-AzureSubscription** to change the Azure subscription context of your PowerShell session.

-3. Execute the following script to register the SQL VM resource provider in your subscriptions and register your VMs.
+3. Execute the following script to register the SQL VM resource provider in your subscriptions and register your VMs:

     ```powershell
     Register-AzResourceProvider -ProviderNamespace Microsoft.SqlVirtualMachine